 It is not advisable to brush your teeth right after eating.
 This habit can damage your teeth in several ways.
 When you have consumed foods containing citric acids like lemons, grapefruits, or oranges, brushing immediately after eating them will damage your teeth.
 This is because acidic foods weaken your tooth enamel and brushing right after eating them can remove the enamel.
 We advise that if you have to brush after eating, wait at least an hour.
 This is important because it gives your saliva a chance to wash away food particles naturally, returning the mouth to its normal pH level.
 We also recommend that you chew sugarless gum or drink water during the one-hour wait.

 You should brush just before taking your night-time sleep.
 It is important to ensure that you remove any food debris.
 Sleeping without brushing allows plaque to build up, which attacks the tooth enamel, causing staining and cavity formation.
 This also irritates the gums and hardens the gumline.
 Therefore, whether you want to brush your teeth right before bedtime or an hour after eating, it is crucial to brush effectively at the gum line to eliminate all food particles.
 Do you have questions about how and when to brush?
-Visit our offices for expert advice and guidance.
+Visit our offices for advice and guidance.